srikanth-srinvas/homology-search-tool/readme.md

 # Homology Search Tool

 This Python script provides a user-friendly interface for performing homology searches using BLAST+ and Biopython.
-It analyzes your FASTA file containing query sequences, generates a detailed report summarizing the results, and saves it to a text file for easy interpretation.
+It analyzes your FASTA file containing query sequences, generates a report summarizing the results, and saves it to a text file for easy interpretation.

 ## Features